cn0047/stash/ed/p/README.md

 1. Physical Layer - transmission and reception of **raw bit streams** over a physical medium.

 ## DNS

+Domain name - the human-readable address to access websites on the internet.
+Domain name formed by the rules and procedures of the DNS.
+Subdomain - prefix added before the main domain and separated by dot.

+For `www.example.com`: `www` - subdomain, `example` - second-level domain, `.com` - top-level domain.

+DNS (Domain Name System) - fundamental system of internet that translates human-readable domain name into IP address.

+DNS records types:
+* A record.
+* AAAA record.
+* CNAME record.
+* MX record (mail servers for email delivery).
+* NS record (authoritative name servers for the domain).
+* TXT Record (provides text-based information for verification or configuration purposes).

 TLD - Top Level Domain (.info, .com, .net, .org, ...).
 Authoritative Name Server.